rich1n/30-days-to/rules.md

 ## Additional Rules
 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. I will push code to GitHub every day so that anyone can see my progress.
-3. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+3. I will update the (Log)[log.md] with the day's progress and provide a link (if apllies) so that others can see my progress.

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post